BV equivalence with boundary: Field theories and equivalence

 \subsection{Lagrangian field theories}

 Let $M$ be a manifold of any dimension.
-In order to build a classical field theory on $M$ we need a space of fields $F$, a local functional $S$ called the \emph{action functional} and \emph{local observables}.
-In most cases, we can achieve such a construction by considering a (possibly graded) fibre bundle $E\rightarrow M$ over $M$ and by defining the space of fields as its space of smooth sections $F \coloneqq \Gamma(M,E)$ with coordinates $\varphi^i$. \emph{Local} objects can then be regarded as a subcomplex of the de Rham bicomplex $\Omega^{\bullet,\bullet}(F\times M)$, where \say{local} essentially means that these objects only depend on the first $k$ derivatives of the fields $\varphi^i$ (or the $k$-th jet).
-Let us make this notion precise:
+In order to build a classical field theory on $M$ we need a space of fields ${\mathcal{E}}$, a local functional $S$ called the \emph{action functional} and \emph{local observables}.
+In most cases, we can achieve such a construction by considering a (possibly graded) fibre bundle $E\rightarrow M$ over $M$ and by defining the space of fields as its space of smooth sections ${\mathcal{E}} \coloneqq \Gamma(M,E)$ with coordinates $\varphi^i$. \emph{Local} objects can then be regarded as a subcomplex of the de Rham bicomplex $\Omega^{\bullet,\bullet}({\mathcal{E}}\times M)$, where \say{local} essentially means that these objects only depend on the first $k$ derivatives of the fields $\varphi^i$ (or the $k$-th jet).
+Let us make this notion precise: \begin{definition}[{(Integrated)} local forms \cite{anderson1989variational}] Let $E\rightarrow M$ be a (possibly graded) fibre bundle over $M$, ${\mathcal{E}} = \Gamma(M,E)$ its space of smooth sections, $J^k (E)$ the $k$-th jet bundle and $\{j^k \colon {\mathcal{E}} \times M \rightarrow J^k(E)\}$ the evaluation maps.
+We consider $j^\infty$ as the inverse limit of these maps and construct the \emph{infinite jet bundle} $J^\infty(E)$ as the inverse limit of the sequence